oribenshir/afternoon_rusting/_posts/2019-1-29-ownership.md

 ### Ownership In The Real World

 Rust designers didn't invent *Ownership*.
 It is all around us in the real world.
 Most objects around us are owned by someone.
-We have various rules on how to borrow these objects, how to share them, who can use them, and what we can with them.
+We have various rules on how to borrow these objects, how to share them, who can use them, and what we can do with them.
 Therefore it is not a wonder *ownership* has leaked into the world of computer programming.
 Even if no one has mentioned it before, any software had to deal with *ownership*.
 No matter at what programming language it was written.
 Many concepts related to ownership are already there: const variable (it is mine, don't change it!), pointers & references (you can change my object, but please let me know, and let's pray we did everything right otherwise many unfortunate things will happen).
 The brilliance of Rust design is just naming it and turning it into a first-class citizen within the language.
 This decision is an integral part of easing development and avoiding different kinds of common pitfalls.

 ### Ownership In Rust

 Ownership is covered in detail at the Rust Book [here](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html "Ownership at Rust Book").
 While it is probably the best way to get the full picture of *ownership* I want to cover the basics, without getting into the details of the *stack and heap*, which I don't find to be an integral part of the *ownership* concept.
 I think the rules from the **rust book* are a good start for this subject:

 > 1) Each value in Rust has a variable that’s called its owner.

 > 2) There can only be one owner at a time.

 > 3) When the owner goes out of *scope*, the value will be *dropped*.

 #### Each Value in Rust has a variable that's called its owner.